-Paleo Thanksgiving Dinner Menu:
+Paleo Thanksgiving Dinner Menu

 - Caramelized Bacon Balsamic Brussels Sprouts

 - Simple Mashed Sweet Potatoes – there are dairy free options listed in the recipe.

 - Cranberry Sweet Potato Stuffing 2 Ways

 - Browned Butter Maple Sage Roasted Carrots – can be made with ghee instead of the browned butter.

 - Garlic Butter Sautéed Mushrooms – also can be made with ghee or olive oil.

 - Cheesy Mashed Cauliflower or my Paleo Mashed Cauliflower.

-- For extra, (not paleo) options try my Homemade Maple Ice Cream, The Best Vanilla Bean Ice Cream, and The Ultimate Whipped Cream.
+For extra, (not paleo) options try my Homemade Maple Ice Cream, The Best Vanilla Bean Ice Cream, and The Ultimate Whipped Cream.

-Timing Tips for Thanksgiving Dinner:
+Tips for a stress-free Thanksgiving dinner

 - And finally, try and have things prepped as much as possible as it always seems like the turkey cooks slower/or faster than you’re anticipating!
 You can cut up your potatoes and put them in the pot covered with water hours ahead of time.
 Keep reading below for more make ahead tips that will take the stress out of the holidays.

 - Whatever desserts you choose along with the ice cream/whipped cream can be prepped and ready to go by late morning, and before the turkey starts cooking.

-- The Butternut Sausage Apple Stuffing can also be made 2-3 days in advance and gently reheated at 300ºF after the turkey comes out, and is resting before you carve it.
+- The Butternut Squash Sausage Apple Stuffing can also be made 2-3 days in advance and gently reheated at 300ºF after the turkey comes out, and is resting before you carve it.

 - For the green beans, you can have them trimmed ahead of time.
 And you can also make the sauce 2-3 days in advance and refrigerate it.
 Reheat the sauce gently in a fry pan, and toss the cooked green beans in right before you serve dinner.

 I hope this menu is helpful in your holiday planning!
 And be sure and let me know below what your best tips are for cooking Thanksgiving dinner?
 If you enjoyed one of these recipes, please leave a rating on the recipe card, it helps so much!